SuperJappie08/advanced-ros2-demos/deferred_service_response_cpp/README.md

 > [!CAUTION]
 > Using deferred service responses allows delaying a service response, which allows the callback to be shorter.
-> This also allows for other work to be processed in the mean time by the executor, (such as handling an incoming service call response).
+> This also allows for other work to be processed by the executor in the meantime, (such as handling an incoming service call response).
 >
-> The caviat is that **YOU ARE RESPONSIBLE FOR RESPONDING**.
+> The caveat is that **YOU ARE RESPONSIBLE FOR RESPONDING**.
 > When not responding can lead to hanging or memory-leaking clients.
-> A client will hang if it is explicitly spins until the response future is complete.
+> A client will hang if it is explicitly spinning until the response future is complete.
 > When a client does not wait for the response, it will allocate memory for the response as documented in [`rclcpp::Client::async_send_request`](https://docs.ros.org/en/rolling/p/rclcpp/generated/classrclcpp_1_1Client.html#_CPPv4N6rclcpp6Client18async_send_requestE13SharedRequest)

 > [!WARNING]